 My sister had already got her antennae when she heard a motorbike revving up from behind

-Since she and her daughter were attacked in front of the gate at their house in Section 16, PJ on Dec 19 last year, my sister is more aware, alert and all psyched up.
+Since she and her daughter were attacked and robbed in front of the gate at their house in Section 16, PJ on Dec 19 last year, my sister has been more aware, alert and all psyched up.

 The motorbike slowed down and then stopped when it reached the right side of her car.
 The guys looked at the satria on their right.
 The satria was heavily tinted.

-What happened next was the stuff you hear and read about and watch on Youtube -- the motobike then went forward turned in front of my sister's car, almost "squeezing through", and went to the left side of the Kelisa in front of my sister's car.
+What happened next was the stuff you hear and read about or watch on Youtube -- the motobike then went ahead and turned in front of my sister's car, almost "squeezing through", and went to the left side of a car - a Kelisa - in front of my sister's car.

-The motorbike stopped at the left-passenger front window and the pillion smashed the window in one blow, put his hand in, and took out a handbag.
+The motorbike stopped at the left-passenger front window and in one swift and hard blow, the pillion smashed the window, put his hand in, and took out a handbag.

 Meanwhile, my sister, was already so angry and was about to take a left turn but the motorbike fled so quickly to the left towards.